jeffpar/pcjs.v1/disks/pcx86/dos/ibm/3.20/README.md

 PC-DOS 3.20 was first announced on March 18, 1986 and released April 1986.
 Read the early [PC Magazine Review](#pc-magazine-review) below.

+A [Feature Summary](#feature-summary), along with [Directory Listings](#directory-of-pc-dos-320-disk-1) of the two 360Kb distribution diskettes, are provided below.
+This version of PC-DOS was also available on one 720Kb diskette.

+{% include machine.html id="ibm5170-pcdos320" %}

+### Feature Summary

 New features:

 - 720KB 3.5" floppy disk support